For most people, it’s hard to imagine working without music.

 If you find it hard to imagine working without your favorite songs blasting from the speakers, chances are that you’re conditioned to this modus operandi.

-Like Professor Pavlov’s dogs got hungry when they heard the sound of the bell, you might be preconditioned to get in the zone when you hear music.
+Like Professor Pavlov’s dogs got hungry when they heard the bell, you might be preconditioned to get in the zone when you hear music.